ahmedabougabal/FullStackBlogApp/README.md

-# FullStackBlogApp  (please use linux for running the project, easy instructions are included below )
+# FullStackBlogApp  (please use linux for running this WebApp, easy instructions are included below and are easy to follow )

 A modern, responsive blog platform built with React, TypeScript, and NestJS.
 Features a beautiful UI, robust error handling, and full CRUD operations for blog posts.